Killing of Vivian Strong: Legacy

+Vivian Strong Street

+In April 2023 the Omaha City Council voted unanimously to name 21st Street from Clark Street to Paul Street, "Vivian Strong Street."
+On June 16, 2023, the Vivian Strong Street sign was unveiled.

 Vivian Strong Memorial Liberation School

 The summer of Strong's death, the Black Panther Party (BPP) established the Vivian Strong Memorial Liberation School.
 The BPP established Liberation Schools in several US cities.
 The school in Omaha may have operated for only a week before it closed down.

 Theater

-Sometime between 1969 and 1972, the Afro Academy of Dramatic Arts in Omaha presented a play written by Reverend Darryl Eure comparing the killing of Strong to Emmett Till.
+Sometime between 1969 and 1972, the Afro Academy of Dramatic Arts in Omaha presented a play written by Reverend Darryl Eure comparing the killing of Strong to that of Emmett Till.

-Since then, two plays have been produced about Strong.
+Since then, three plays have been produced relating to Strong.
 Monica Bauer's 2019 play, Vivian's Music: 1969, imagines the last days of her life; it won an award at the Edinburgh Fringe Festival and was produced off-off-Broadway at 59E59 Theaters in New York City.
 Christopher Maly's 2018 play, The Blues of Knowing Why, was a "community account" of her short life based on interviews with friends, family, media, and members of resistance organizations, produced in Omaha's Union for Contemporary Arts.
+In 2025 the performance Northside Carnation depicted the day-after response by Mildred Brown, editor and founder of the Omaha Star.